 Notre-Dame de Paris is often translated with the title The Hunchback of Notre Dame, but I don’t like that title as much as the original.
 Quasimodo, the hunchback of the story, is not the only focal point: the architecture of Notre Dame and the relationship between the two societal outcasts, Esmeralda and Quasimodo, is what drives the novel.

-This post contains spoilers of Notre-Dame de Paris.
+This post contains spoilers for Notre-Dame de Paris.

 But Esmeralda likewise is central to the novel’s plot, and I see her as just as important a protagonist as Quasimodo, if not more important.
 She is the “lady” of Paris that the title refers to, in addition to the gothic cathedral in which the action unfolds.
 She represents an exotic desirable character in the text; while Quasimodo is an image of horror, the innocent gypsy Esmeralda is the sexually desirable one.